dinhani/CloudWalk-Test/README.md

 * The score of a player can be negative instead of stopping at zero if it was killed more times by the World than his kill count.

-* Death by suicide are not counted.
+* Deaths by suicide are not counted.

 #### Report - Kills by type